 Caron is a senior HR practitioner with experience across a range of industries including financial services and manufacturing.
 Experienced in supporting organisations through change with particular strength in developing talent, leadership coaching, colleague engagement and wellbeing.
 She is passionate about people fulfilling their potential through work and life.

-Michelle is the Lead Manager for Smart Works Newcastle, running our service for clients, managing volunteers and looking after relationships with referral partners, corporate supporters and retailers since April 2018.
+Helen is the Service Delivery Lead at Smart Works Newcastle, running our service for clients, managing volunteers and looking after relationships with referral partners, joining the Smart Works team in April 2019.